RizwanZa/Breast-Cancer-Detection/README.md

 # Breast-Cancer-Detection
 # The dataset

-The datset used in traing the model is from Kaggle
+The datset used in training the model is from Kaggle

 The dataset used is Breast Histopathology Images
 # Context